 As a baseline RAN2 has a preference to support PEI with both DRX and eDRX, but potential issues (e.g. PEI and PTW) are FFS.

-For UE-ID based subgroups the UE identity is UE_ID = 5G-S-TMSI mod X, where X is 8192 (1024*8).
+For UE ID-based subgroups the UE identity is UE_ID = 5G-S-TMSI mod X, where X is 8192 (1024*8).

 Introduce a UERadioPagingInfo IE in the UECapabilityInformation message in NR in Rel-17.

-If the UE was not able to monitor the PEI occasion corresponding to its PO the UE shall monitor the PO.
+If the UE was not able to monitor the PEI occasion corresponding to its PO, the UE shall monitor the PO.

 2. Actions:

-To SA2, and CT1:
+To SA2 and CT1:

-RAN2 respectfully asks SA2, and CT1 to take the above information into account for their future work, and provide further information on the following issue once concluded:
+RAN2 respectfully asks SA2 and CT1 to take the above information into account for their future work, and provide further information on the following issue once concluded:

-NAS signalling between AMF and UE to convey the related information to the UE.
+NAS signalling between AMF and UE to convey the related information to the UE, e.g., UE’s capability reporting by NAS.

 To RAN3:

-RAN2 respectfully asks RAN3 to take the above information into account for their future work, and provide further information on the following issues once concluded:
+RAN2 respectfully asks RAN3 to take the above information into account for their future work, and provide further information on the following issue once concluded:

-Signalling between AMF and gNB(s) to inform gNB(s) about the related subgroup information for paging a UE in RRC_IDLE/RRC_INACTIVE.
+Signalling between AMF and gNB(s) to inform gNB(s) about the related subgroup information for paging a UE in RRC_IDLE/RRC_INACTIVE, e.g., to convey Subgroup ID, UE capability, etc.

 To RAN1:

-RAN2 respectfully asks RAN1 to take the above information into account for their future work, and provide further information on the following issues once concluded:
+RAN2 respectfully asks RAN1 to take the above information into account for their future work, and provide further information on the following issue once concluded:

-The configurations of PEI subgrouping, e.g., whether subgroupsNumPerPO can be either absent or set to zero.
+The configurations of PEI subgrouping for indicating RAN not supporting any type of paging subgrouping.
+Whether its configuration for subgrouping can be absent or nullified (e.g. subgroupsNumPerPO is either absent or set to zero)?

 3. Date of Next RAN2 Meetings: